triet228/FAST-Python-Wrapper/README.md

 +MissionProfilesPkg/
 ```

-You can also pass the path directly in Python:
+You can also pass the path directly in Python.
+This legacy/package-style mode runs aircraft and mission functions already available inside the FAST checkout:

 ```python
 from wrapper import FastWrapper